Montecito, California (Including a Map)

 More in Montecito

-Roaming throughout Montecito for several months … enjoying leisurely meals, picking up packages, visiting the library … had us feeling almost like locals.
+Roaming throughout Montecito for several months … enjoying leisurely meals, picking up packages, and visiting the library … had us feeling almost like locals.

-We really wanted to enjoy the surrounding trails, too, but we didn’t have our bikes, nor close enough lodging to park at, and we had a vehicle that we couldn’t leave at trailheads.
+We really wanted to enjoy the surrounding trails, too, but we didn’t have our bikes, nor close enough lodging to park at, and we had a vehicle that we couldn’t leave at the trailheads.